Appendix A — Statistics refresher

 General concept

-Note: the coverage probability is not the probability that the true value is contained in a given estimated interval (that would be the Bayesian credible interval).
+Note: the coverage probability is not the probability that the true value is contained in the confidence interval (that interpretation only applies to Bayesian credible intervals).

 Furthermore, there is a direct relationship between confidence intervals and statistical testing procedures.
 Specifically, a confidence interval can be interpreted as the set of parameter values that cannot be rejected.